-The development of the College Status Report on Student Learning Outcomes Implementation [College Status Report] is an example of how communications are at work as indicated in the communication flowchart.
-The College Status Report was initially developed in the Accreditation and SLO Committee.
-As a Collegial consultation committee the faculty co-chair presented the draft and final copy at College Council and Academic Senate.
+The development of the College Status Report on Student Learning Outcomes Implementation (2.15) is an example of how campus dialogue takes place as indicated in the communication flowchart.
+The College Status Report was initially developed in the ASLO Committee.
+As a collegial consultation committee, the faculty co-chair presented the draft and final copy at College Council and Academic Senate.
 College Council and Academic Senate members shared the draft and final copy with their representative groups and committees.
-For instance, deans, department chairs, program review co-chairs, and curriculum co-chairs brought the college statue report draft back to their constituent groups and shared the information accordingly.
-The College Status Report contained data and evaluative information that provided the campus with a current picture of the campus progress on student learning outcomes.
-The report is shared with College Council, Academic Senate and the Board of Trustees.
-The report is available for viewing in the Vice President of Instruction's office.
+For instance, deans, department chairs, program review co-chairs, and curriculum co-chairs brought the College Status Report draft back to their constituent groups and shared the information accordingly.
+The College Status Report contained data and evaluative information that provided the campus with a current picture of the campus progress on SLOs.
+The report is shared with College Council, Academic Senate, and the Board of Trustees.
+The report is available for viewing in the VPI's office (2.16).

-Advisory Committees (particularly for vocational education programs) are used to gather information on student learning and workforce needs.
-The Advisory committees collect information from businesses and the industry to keep programs current; this is especially helpful to the better plan and research emerging technologies and innovations within the field.
-A comprehensive understanding of industry needs allows faculty to develop programs with learning outcomes relevant to industrial standards.
+Advisory committees.
+Particularly for vocational education programs, advisory committees are used to gather information on student learning and workforce needs.
+The advisory committees collect information from businesses and the industry to keep programs current; this is especially helpful to better plan and research emerging technologies and innovations within the field.
+A comprehensive understanding of industry needs allows faculty to develop programs with learning outcomes relevant to industrial standards (2.17).

 The Basic Skills Committee examines data on the institutional and state level, seeking to improve student learning, success, and retention.
 The Basic Skills Committee tracks and examines data on student success for all funded projects.
-This information is reflected in the annual Basic Skills Report, 2013[Evidence].
-Basic Skills findings are shared with campus constituents through the committee membership.
-Departments are encouraged to use Basic Skills findings when completing the departmental one-sheet Education Master Plan summary, provide an analysis of the data when completing program review processes, and inclusion of the data in future Basic Skills Request for Funding Proposals.
+This information is reflected in the annual Basic Skills Report, 2013 (2.18).
+Basic skills findings are shared with campus constituents through the committee membership.
+Departments are encouraged to use basic skills findings when completing the departmental one-sheet EMP summary, provide an analysis of the data when completing program review processes, and include the data in future Basic Skills Request for Funding proposals.